Filename

+or a comment such as the name of a subject or a location or any other text to help identify the file.

-Some people use of the term filename when referring to a complete specification of device, subdirectories and filename such as the Windows C:\Program Files\Microsoft Games\Chess\Chess.exe.
+Some people use the term filename when referring to a complete specification of device, subdirectories and filename such as the Windows C:\Program Files\Microsoft Games\Chess\Chess.exe.

 The filename in this case is Chess.exe.

 Some utilities have settings to suppress the extension as with MS Windows Explorer.